msmink01/multi-cow-lameness-detection/README.md

 ##### YoloV8L-Pose

-In order to accomplish multi-object pose estimation, we leveraged the YoloV8-Large-Pose model<sup>11</sup> which takes a 640x640 frame and returns keypoints for each detected object using a customized backbone, PAN-FPN neck, and pose estimation prediction head.
+In order to accomplish multi-object pose estimation, we leveraged the YoloV8-Large-Pose model<sup>11</sup> which takes a 640x640 frame and returns keypoints for each detected object using a customized CSP backbone, PAN-FPN style neck, and pose estimation head.
 A multi-part loss function is used that combines complete Intersection over Union (IoU) loss, two Binary Cross-Entropy (BCE) losses, and MSE loss for its various outputs including bouding boxes, class/objectness scores, and keypoints.
-We chose to use the Yolov8L-Pose model because of its competitive performance, extremely fast inference on edge devices, and ease of use.
+We chose to use the Yolov8L-Pose model because of its competitive performance, extremely fast inference on edge devices, and ease of deployment.

 Our YoloV8L-Pose model was finetuned on our keypoint dataset for 300 epochs, split into two training runs for 200 epochs, and another for 100 epochs when we saw that pose validation loss had not yet converged.